uniboxx/css-effects/README.md

 # Css Effects

-You can find all buttons and images animations components in [/src/components/](https://github.com/uniboxx/astro-components-buttons/tree/main/src/components).
+You can find all components in the relative subfolders of [/src/components/](https://github.com/uniboxx/astro-components-buttons/tree/main/src/components).

-How to use buttons:
+## How to use buttons:

 ```astro
 <Buttonxx>some_text</Buttonxx>
 ```

-How to use image animations:
+## How to use image animations:

 ```astro
 ---